-- Keep the motherboard and other system components in their antistatic packaging until you are ready to install them. - Touch a grounded surface before you remove any system component from its protective antistatic packaging.
-A grounded surface within easy reach is the expansion slot covers at the rear of the system case. or any other unpainted portion of the system chassis. - During configuration and installation, touch a ground surface frequently to discharge any static electric charge that may build up in your body.
-Another option is to wear a grounding wrist strap. - When handling a motherboard or an adapter card, avoid touching its components.
+Keep the motherboard and other system components in their antistatic packaging until you are ready to install them.

+Touch a grounded surface before you remove any system component from its protective antistatic packaging.
+A grounded surface within easy reach is the expansion slot covers at the rear of the system case. or any other unpainted portion of the system chassis.

+During configuration and installation, touch a ground surface frequently to discharge any static electric charge that may build up in your body.
+Another option is to wear a grounding wrist strap.

+When handling a motherboard or an adapter card, avoid touching its components.
 Handle the motherboard and adapter cards either by the edges or by the mounting bracket that attaches to the slot opening in the case.

-Installation Procedures

-The mainboard has some user-adjustable jumpers on the board that allow you to configure your system to suit your requirements.
-This chapter contains information on the various jumper settings on your mainboard.
+The mainboard has some user-adjustable jumpers on the board that allow you to configure the system for your requirements to the large extent.
+This chapter contains information on each jumper setting on your mainboard.